 If you have any questions, comments, concerns, or suggestions for a future topic, please forward them by e-mail to firstname.lastname@example.org We look forward to hearing from you and trust this information will get you going.

-A lot of time and effort can be wasted collecting data and analyzing the results.
+A lot of time and effort is wasted collecting and analyzing data and the results.
 Fortunately, Overall Equipment Effectiveness, or OEE, is one of those metrics that is easily calculated and can be applied to any process, department, or the entire organization.

 We have created a number of Excel spreadsheets that are immediately available from our FREE Downloads page or from the Free Downloads widget on the side bar.
 These spreadsheets can be modified as required for your application.